one-data-cookie/brno-part-budget/README.md

 * Joins and cleans the data
 * Pushes the resulting dataset into a Google spreadsheet

-Hosting and scheduling of the script is managed via [Heroku](https://www.heroku.com/) and the final visualisation is performed via [Tableau Public](https://public.tableau.com/).
+Hosting and scheduling of the script is managed via GitHub and the final visualisation is performed via [Tableau Public](https://public.tableau.com/).

 Visit the resulting [interactive dashboard](https://public.tableau.com/profile/paro.brno#!/vizhome/PaRo-grafy1/NavigationDB) and give it a whirl!